 In special cases, a dependency override is possible.
 See the Financial Aid Officer before filing the FAFSA, if possible.

 What if I am expecting financial aid that does not appear on my billing statement?

 You should check with the Financial Aid Office to make sure all paperwork is complete.
 Some sources of funds take longer to receive than others.
-Chatfield does not apply aid to student accounts until we have actually received the funds.
+Chatfield does not apply aid to student accounts until we have received the funds.
 You are responsible for all charges on your bill until money has been received and posted to your account.